baigel2/baigelbytes/content/stories/test.md

           "10 spaces Sorry sweetie, it'll warm up in just a sec.
 Try it now.
 See, nice and warm."

+   Three spaces at beginning.
 Fatima washes her hands three times.

                   "Good girl, now we wash our mouth, how many times?"

+  Two spaces at beginning.
 "Three!"
 Fatima says lifting her arm up to the mirror and raising four fingers.

                   Maryam laughs.
 "That's four silly."
 Gently curling one of Fatima’s fingers back into her hand she whispers into Fatima’s ear.
 "That's three my lovely."